jaydenhinrichsen/wechat/README.md

-# websockets-chat-app
+# WeChat

-A live chat application
+A live chat application with authentication.

 [Click here to view a live-demo](https://websockets-chat-app.herokuapp.com/)

 ## Overview
-Send and receive messages in real time using websockets.
-Create chat rooms with multiple connected users.
+WeChat is a simple chat application built using Socket.io, ReactJS, Redux, Nodejs, and MongoDB allowing users to signup/signin and create 'chat rooms'.
+These chat rooms can have multiple users sending and receiving messages in real time.
+These messages are then saved to a MongoDB database and retreived when a user first joins a chat room.

+## Project Goals
+ * Gain a deeper understand of how websockets interact with React
+ * Implement an authentication strategy using json webtokens
+ * Create the UI without the help of a framework to push my CSS skills further

 ## Usage and Installation
 ### Installation
 1) Clone the repo using git CLI